OmryRo/my_med/README.md

 **Note:** keep in mind that this App is part of a school project and won't be developed farther then the current last version.

+## Download

+You can find link to download the app on the release tab.

 ## Features